arangodb/docs/3.9/administration-configuration.md

 If you want to use an environment variable in a value of a startup option, write the name of the variable wrapped in at signs `@`.
 It acts as a placeholder.
 It can be combined with fixed strings for instance.
+For literal at signs in startup option arguments, escape them like `@@`.

 Command line example: